remix-run/remix-website/data/posts/remix-vite-stable.md

 ## SPA mode

-The most significant change we’ve made is so important that we'll reserve discussing it's impact on the React ecosystem for a later post.
+The most significant change we’ve made is so important that we’ll reserve discussing its impact on the React ecosystem for a later post.

 The short version is that Remix now supports building purely static sites that don’t require a JavaScript server in production, all while keeping the benefits of Remix’s file based route conventions, automatic code splitting, route module prefetching, head tag management and more.